The Adventure of the Stockbroker's Clerk: Plot

-As the police are called to arrest 'Pinner', Holmes observes that "Human nature is a strange mixture, Watson.
-You see that even a villain and murderer can inspire such affection that his brother turns to suicide when he learns that his neck is forfeited".
+Sending Pycroft out to notify the police so they can come to arrest Beddington's brother, Holmes comments, "Human nature is a strange mixture, Watson.
+You see that even a villain and murderer can inspire such affection that his brother turns to suicide when he learns that his neck is forfeited."

 Commentary

 This story's plot is reminiscent of that in "The Red-Headed League", for it, too, involves an elaborate hoax designed to remove an inconvenient person from the scene for a while so that a crime can be committed.
 The same parallel can be seen in "The Adventure of the Three Garridebs".
 However, in contrast to these other two cases, the 'inconvenient person' in this case proves insightful enough to realize at least some of the deception on his own accord, whereas the other cases see Holmes being brought in to investigate more peripheral matters.

 It is worth noting that Holmes is not involved in the apprehension of the thief, who has already been arrested, but is able to turn the accomplice over to the police.